April 4, 2023

 Section 39 of the Act says that, despite any other provision of the act, an employer must not require, or directly or indirectly allow, an employee to work excessive hours or hours detrimental to the employee’s health and safety.
 An employee may refuse to work on the basis that the hours worked are detrimental to the employee’s health or safety, in circumstances where:

-- the employee honestly believed his or her health or well-being was endangered;
+- the employee honestly believed their health or well-being was endangered;

 - the employee communicated this belief to the supervisor in a reasonable and adequate manner;